tygrysek90/OpenRCT2-Measuring-Tape/README.md

+#### I have ceased my activities on GitHub.
+Contents of this repository are no longer maintained.

 # OpenRCT2-Measuring-Tape
 ### Tired of counting tiles and finding perfect centres on your OpenRCT2 map?
 ### Measuring Tape plugin is here to give you hand!